nickromano/product-release-notes/README.md

 ![PyPI](https://img.shields.io/pypi/pyversions/product_release_notes.svg)
 ![PyPI](https://img.shields.io/pypi/l/product_release_notes.svg)

-Add a changelog to your website that includes release notes for each of your clients.
+Add a changelog for your website that includes release notes for each of your clients.

 * Support for multiple clients (iOS, Android, Web)
 * RSS feed of changes